eriknathan/eriknathan/README.md

 ### 🌍 "When everything is wrong and confused, erase everything and start from scratch.." 🧠

 - 📍 From PE living in Recife
 - 💻 Student Computer Science
-- 🏆 Sharing a little of my Front-End journey at [erik.coding](https://www.instagram.com/erik.coding/)

 ## 💻  Tech Stack